yalin-liu/S381F---Tutorial1---server-side-app-/README.md

 # Learn to deploy *server.js* apps to the cloud (Heroku)
 This tutorial demonstrates **how to deploy a simple server.js app to Heroku**.
-You are going to deploy two app samples, one is **helloworld** that responds to HTTP `GET` requests and returns a simple text message **Hello World!**; and another is **express-weather** that also responds to a HTTP web and returns the weather in global regions.

 ## Preparations